-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION HR 2463 Bera Introduced May 20, 2015 U.S. House Existing Law: The United States Attorney General, in coordination with the Administrator of the Drug Enforcement Administration, the Secretary of Health and Human Services, and the Director of the Office of National Drug Control Policy, may make grants to eligible entities to expand or make available disposal sites for unwanted prescription medications. on Crime, Terrorism, Homeland Security, and Committee's Subcommittee on Crime, Terrorism, Homeland Proposed Law: This bill would set aside \$2.5 million per year for the next 5 years and allow eligible entities, both public and private, to apply for grants of up to \$250,000 over a 2 year grant period.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION Federal Legislations HR 2463 Bera Bera Introduced May 20, 2015 U.S. House Judiciary Existing Law: The United States Attorney General, in coordination with the Administrator of the Drug Enforcement Administration, the Secretary of Health and Human Services, and the Director of the Office of National Drug Control Policy, may make grants to eligible entities to expand or make available disposal sites for unwanted prescription medications.
+Committee, House Energy and Commerce Committee - Subcommittee on Crime, Terrorism, Homeland Security, and Investigations Proposed Law: This bill would set aside \$2.5 million per year for the next 5 years and allow eligible entities, both public and private, to apply for grants of up to \$250,000 over a 2 year grant period.
 Grant funding could be used to pay for expenses related to expenses of a prescription drug disposal site, including materials and resources; implementing disposal procedures and processes; implementing community education strategies, including community education materials and resources; replicating a prescription drug take back initiative throughout multiple jurisdictions; and training of law enforcement officers and other community participants.
-HR 4931 Slaughter Introduced April 13, 2016 U.S. House Committee on Existing Law: The Secure and Responsible Drug Disposal Act of 2010 (Klobuchar, S. 3397) was enacted with the intention of expanding available options for the collection of controlled substances from ultimate users for the purpose of disposal.
+HR 4931 Slaughter Slaughter Introduced April 13, 2016 U.S. House Committee on Existing Law: The Secure and Responsible Drug Disposal Act of 2010 (Kobuchar, S. 3397) was enacted with the intention of expanding available options for the collection of controlled substances from ultimate users for the purpose of disposal.
 In 2014, the Drug Enforcement Agency (DEA) finalized regulations to carry-out the legislation.
-Energy and Commerce Proposed Law: This bill would require each manufacturer and brand owner of a drug marketed in the United States to participate in either the National Pharmaceutical Stewardship Organization (Organization) or another certified national stewardship program which will be funded by the producers of covered drugs.
+Energy and Commerce, Subcommittee on Health Proposed Law: This bill would require each manufacturer and brand owner of a drug marketed in the United States to participate in either the National Pharmaceutical Stewardship Organization (Organization) or another certified national stewardship program which will be funded by the producers of covered drugs.
 Either the Organization or the certified national stewardship program would ultimately provide a system to facilitate the collection and disposal of any covered drug.
 This bill provides proper disposal options for unwanted and expired pharmaceuticals - both controlled and uncontrolled substances - thus providing Americans with a convenient way to safely dispose of unused medications.